-The bobotie — a flaky crusted pie with curried meat and veggies, topped with mango chutney — is award-winning, as is the gumbo.
+The bobotie — a flaky crusted pie with curried meat and veggies, topped with mango chutney — is award-winning.
 The brunch menu boasts schnitzel and deep-fried waffles, providing a whole new take on Houston’s beloved chicken and waffles.
 While there’s plenty of beef, pork and seafood, the menu has a good selection of vegetarian items, including curried spaghetti squash.

 Food is on the pricier side, though lunch and brunch offer a limited menu with lower-priced items.
 For a real splurge, try one of the blind tasting menus priced for two or four people to sample an array of the restaurant’s best dishes — freeing you from having to pick just one.

 Ambrosia’s menu features locally sourced ingredients with an Asian flare.
 Plates are inspired by a wide variety of Asian cuisines — from the house-made naan flat breads to the citrus salmon sashimi to the Gangnam ribs.
 Dishes are served tapas style on small plates — perfect for those who like to try a little of everything.
 For the best experience, grab a group and order a bunch of plates or flat breads to share.